ivanleomk/ML-Notes/What is a GPT - A visual intro to transformers.md

 ### Multi Headed Attention

 Multi Headed Attention involves breaking up the original embedding vector into multiple separate chunks.
+This allows us to encode/extract more complex semantic meaning into the text.